Yandex Cloud

 --admin-password "<admin_user_password>"

-2. To enable SQL database management:
+2. To enable database management via SQL:

-• Set --enable-sql-user-management and --enable-sql-database-management to true;
+• Set --enable-sql-user-management and --enable-sql-database-management to true.

 yc managed-clickhouse cluster update <cluster_name_or_ID> \